The History of Gwangju _ Name

 - Mahan Period

-- The Mahan Period was the first period during which Gwangju was inhabited.
-In the area of Mahan, Gusaodan and Bulmi were related to Gwangju.
-Gusaodan was Jinwon-myeon, Jangseong-gun and Bulmi was in Naju, respectively.
+- The Mahan Period was the first time during which Gwangju was inhabited.
+The areas of Mahan, Gusaodan and Bulmi were related to Gwangju.
+Gusaodan was Jinwon-myeon, and Jangseong-gun and Bulmi were in Naju.

 - Baekje Period